codingBuddh/Ai_toys_backend/testing_STT/README.md

 - Benchmark results are saved as JSON files
 - Visualizations are saved in the `benchmark_plots/` directory

+## Technical Notes

+- All tests now run on CPU only for better deployment compatibility
+- The transformers dependency has been removed to reduce memory requirements
+- The benchmarks will measure actual model size, load time, and transcription speed

 ## Model Information

 | Model      | Size (MB) | English-only | Speed (RTF) | Accuracy |